zangelchen/Amazon-Reviews/README.md

 - Plt.Pie

 # Part I -
+1. Original raw data was provided in a raw JSON format that was visually difficult to decipher.
+Our initial task was to read it into our Jupyter Notebook and then create a data frame that provided more accessible depiction of the data.
-1. initially we Extracted JSON Digital Music, Meta Digital Music, CD, & Meta CD
+2. initially we Extracted JSON Digital Music, Meta Digital Music, CD, & Meta CD
-2. Created a For Loop to Read JSON
+3. Created a For Loop to Read JSON
-3. Merged Digital Muisc and Meta Digital Music
+4. Merged Digital Muisc and Meta Digital Music
-4. Merged CD and MetaCD
+5. Merged CD and MetaCD
-5. Finally, we created a DataFrame groupby ASIN
+6. Finally, we created a DataFrame groupby ASIN (Product ID specific to Amazon)

 # Part 2-
 We begin a two pronged strategy for anlyzing 2 seperate categories: